Agricultural Literacy Curriculum Matrix

-Students will be able to demonstrate rain drop splash (splash erosion) and determine its impact on bare soil, ultimately being able to visually identify types of erosion.
+Students demonstrate rain drop splash (splash erosion) and determine its impact on bare soil by visually identifying types of erosion.
+Grades 3-5

 furrows: small ditches, usually 2-6 inches deep, between the rows of plants used to convey water

 mulch: a covering placed on bare soil to keep it from eroding; loose leaves, straw, bark chips, etc.

 row crops: plants grown in a row to facilitate harvesting and watering

 - Soil creep is the extremely slow movement of soil down a steep hillside.
 It is caused by soil expanding and contracting, when it goes from wet to dry or frozen to unfrozen.